rmcwhae/russellmcwhae.ca/content/journal/two-weeks-in-the-galapagos.md

 We then boarded the final flight to the Galápagos.
 Note that you need a document known as a Transit Control Card to enter the Galápagos.
 They cost $20 and must be done online or at Quito airport.
 You also need to pay $200 per person upon landing in the Galápagos, payable in cash.

 Note that almost all vendors prefer cash.
 We didn’t make a single payment with a credit card while on the islands.
-Bring _lots_ of cash[^1].
-We severely underestimated the amount of cash we would need and had to make eight additional withdrawals.
+Bring _lots_ of cash.
+We severely underestimated the amount of cash we would need and had to make eight additional withdrawals[^1].

 [^1]: All three islands have ATMs, including Isabela (which didn’t a few years ago according to Lonely Planet), though you often hit a $200 per transaction withdrawal limit (one exception is the yellow ATM in Puerto Ayora, which would give up to $350).
 I got hit with foreign transaction fees from both the local bank ($4.60 USD) _and_ my home bank ($5 CAD), not to mention the high USD-CAD exchange rate.